T20X/notes/bits.md

 x & ~(1 << k)

+# get number with all 1s bits set

+-1!

+(int)-1 will get you number will all 1s bits set (size_t)-1 will get you number will all 1s bits set

 #  Why 1U shall be used instead of 1 for bit manipulations

 What problems happen when number is a wider type than 1?